libpasta/libpasta-hugo/content/introduction/what-is-libpasta.md

 [migrating passwords](#easy-password-migration), `libpasta` provides a streamlined, easy, and secure password management solution.

-Currently, the algorithm favoured by `libpasta` is XXX (probably scrypt).
+Currently, the algorithm favoured by `libpasta` is scrypt.
 For more details, see [algorithm choice](../../technical-details/algorithm-choice).